 The refrigerated trucking market by less than truckload (LTL) is growing at a steady pace driven by end-users such as F&B and pharma industry.
 The (LTL) industry in North America is composed of numerous vendors.
 The growth of e-commerce has a high positive impact on the overall LTL industry.
 However, dry freight has a higher share compared to refrigerated freight.
 LTL carriers commonly employ covered or enclosed van trailers.
 The usage of LTL refrigerated trailers is less compared to dry freight LTL carriers.
 Online retail is a major driver for the LTL segment.

 Capacity constraints on certain lanes are expected to increase rates in the full truckload (FTL) sector.
-The rate increase is expected to be more in FTL than LTL on account of long routers covered and the high usage of diesel.
+The rate increase is expected to be more in FTL than LTL on account of long-distance routers covered and the high usage of diesel.
 The FTL industry savings are more than LTL on account of less number of spoke and hub stations.
 Also, the long-term contract of the FTL industry makes it more operationally stable than LTL.
 However, the capacity constraint has forced shippers to look for a capacity guarantee to beat challenging market conditions.